princeladdak/code-optimization-methods/README.md

 __Arithmetic Operations__

 * Exponentiation is slow
-* Division is faster that exponentiation
+* Division is faster than exponentiation
-* Multiplication is faster that division
+* Multiplication is faster than division
 * Addition/Subtraction is faster than multiplication
 * Bitwise operations are fastest